Background pattern

 Introduction

-Neurontin 400mg hard capsules
+Neurontin 400mg Hard Capsules

 Gabapentin

-Read this label carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-6.Contents of the package and additional information
+Contents of the pack and other information

 1. What is Neurontin and what is it used for

-The active ingredient of Neurontin is gabapentin.
+The active substance in Neurontin is gabapentin.

 Neurontin is used to treat

-- Certain types of epilepsy (seizures initially limited to certain parts of the brain, whether the seizures spread to other parts of the brain or not).
-Your doctor will prescribe Neurontin to help treat epilepsy when current treatment does not fully control the disease.
-You or your child aged 6 years or older must take Neurontin in combination with current treatment unless otherwise instructed.Neurontin can also be administered as a single medication in the treatment of adults and children over 12 years.
+• Certain types of epilepsy (seizures that initially are limited to certain parts of the brain, whether or not the seizure spreads to other parts of the brain).
+Your doctor will prescribe Neurontin for you to help treat your epilepsy when your current treatment is no longer working fully.
+You should take Neurontin in addition to your current treatment unless told otherwise.
+Neurontin can also be used on its own to treat adults and children over 12 years of age.

-- Peripheral neuropathic pain(chronic pain caused by nerve damage).
-There are various diseases that can cause peripheral neuropathic pain (mainly in legs and/or arms), such as diabetes or herpes.
-The pain sensation could be described as heat, burning, pulsating pain, stabbing pain, sharp pain, acute pain, spasms, continuous pain, tingling, numbness, and pins and needles etc.
+• Peripheral neuropathic pain (long-lasting pain caused by damage to the nerves).
+There are various diseases that can cause peripheral neuropathic pain (mainly in legs and/or arms), such as diabetes or shingles.
+The sensation of pain can be described as burning, tingling, prickling, numbness, or aching etc.

 Do not takeNeurontin

-• if you are allergic (hypersensitive) to gabapentin or to any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic (hypersensitive) to gabapentin or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions